YingyingHan1994/final_project_2020Sp/README.md

 Analyzed the museum and population part (first three research questions);
 Optimization with cython.

-Jenna Kim:
+Jenna Kim (jkim682):
 Cleaned one of the museum dataset (MET dataset);
 Processed the world bank population dataset;
 Organized data and code folders;
 Designed the structure of the analysis, wrote the lead-in and introduction part of the analysis.

 # Research questions and hypothesis: